 Perhaps the best way to explain this double personality phenomenon is via the analogy of an actor performing on a theatrical stage.
 When on stage the person gets into character, assuming the personality of a villain, let’s say Shakespeare’s Macbeth.
 As Macbeth, the person can do bad deeds but still retain their individual personality, to which they revert once the play is finished.

-Ironically, this separation of personas gives enablers and potential enablers incentives to do, support or simply turn a blind eye to the most heinous things that are done by the repressive regime.
-These are probably the most devious and dangerous set of enablers: they have a mask them which almost renders them invisible.
+Many enablers are like Wemmick.
+Ironically, this separation of personas gives enablers incentives to do, support or simply turn a blind eye to the most heinous things that are done by the repressive regime.
+These are probably the most devious and dangerous set of enablers: they have a mask which renders them almost invisible.
 They prop up the repressive regime behind the scenes without taking personal responsibility for their actions.

 If we follow the performance theory, what is happening here is quite natural to the world of contractual enablers.
 The person that is commenting critically on the regime is not the contractual enabler.
 This is the other personality, the real person after the performance on stage is done, the contract being the stage.
 Once the contract is done the actor is gone.
 Their job is done.
 But true to form, they leave just about enough room to revert to character if asked to do so again.